UK's Truss defends economic plan that sent pound tumbling

 The central bank made the emergency move after the pound touched a record low against the U.S. dollar and government borrowing costs spiked on concerns the tax cuts would fuel inflation and drive up interest rates.
 It stepped in amid a run on pension funds, which were forced to sell government bonds to head off worries over their solvency, which threatened severe losses to workers’ retirement funds.

 The bank’s action helped stabilize the British currency and the bond markets.
-The pound traded at around $1.08 on Thursday, above its record low of $1.0373 on Monday.
-It has lost some 4% of its value since Friday and 20% in the past year.
+The pound rose to $1.10 on Thursday, above its record low of $1.0373 on Monday.
+It has lost 2% of its value since Friday and almost 20% in the past year.

 But he said there was no need for the bank to call an emergency meeting to raise interest rates.
 The bank, which raised its key rate to 2.25% last week, isn’t scheduled to meet until Nov.
 3.

-“This is a robust, resilient system, it has had a big knock, but it will move forward and … the Bank of England can take its decision in the right timeframe,” he said.
+“This is a robust, resilient system, it has had a big knock, but it will move forward and … the Bank of England can take its decision in the right time frame,” Carney said.

 Truss was appointed prime minister on Sept.
-6 after winning a Conservative Party leadership contest to replace Boris Johnson, who stepped down in July after a three-year term tarnished by ethics scandals.
+6 after winning a Conservative Party leadership vote to replace Boris Johnson, who stepped down in July after a three-year term tarnished by ethics scandals.

 A champion of low-tax, free-market conservatism who cites 1980s political icons Margaret Thatcher and Ronald Reagan as inspirations, Truss argues that slashing taxes will energize Britain’s sluggish economy and eventually bring in more tax revenue.